phanesreston/Python/README.md

 openpython.py - opens and executes a .py file (must be in the same directory)

-playvideo.py - opens video files in the same directory and plays them (linux). press ESC to close.
+playvideo.py - opens video files in the same directory and plays them (linux). press ESC to close

-webcamCV2.py - opens the users webcam captures video and saves it to .avi file (linux). press ESC to close.